danslimmon/awsbill2graphite/README.md

 Each metric will have a data point every hour.
 This data point represents the total amount charged to your account for the hour _previous_ to the data point's timestamp.

+## Making Graphite/Grafana dashboards with these metrics

+A few notes (okay just one right now, but you get the idea):

+* Snapshots are only billed once daily, so the snapshot metrics will be equal to 0 for most of their values.
+The value they do contain will be the cost for that _entire day_, not the hour.